mucholian/Air-Traffic/README.md

 Jet Fuel demand based on OpenSky and PADD level EIA demand data.
 - This is done in the daily_demand_calculations file uploaded above.
 - Table below is PADD 1 OLS regression results for Jet Fuel demand against "miles per day" travelled out of PADD 1 airports.
 - Other PADDs have similar accurate results.
+Available in the daily_demand_calculation notebook.

 ![PADD 1 OLS Regression Results](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/padd1_ols.JPG)

  **2) Regional Balances**
 - I have used EIA weekly data for most recent balances.
--- Supply: I am using 3rd party forecasts just for the purpose of this project.
-I have experience forecasting refinining runs.
+- Supply: I will use 3rd party forecasts for this project.
+I have extensive experience forecasting refining runs but do not have access to the data.
--- Demand: I am using my model for daily demand forecast.
+- Demand: I am using my model for daily demand forecast.
+Next step is to model/assume the rate of recovery in air travel.
--- Import/Exports: PADDs 1 and 5 rely heavily on imports.
+- Import/Exports: PADDs 1 and 5 rely heavily on imports.
 This can be modelled on arbs based on shipping rates and price diffs with Europe and Asia.

 ![U.S. PADD Regions](https://www.eia.gov/petroleum/gasdiesel/images/paddmap-gas-m2.png)

  **3) Prices**
  - This is the only bit of the project that I used R instead of Python.
+File is uploaded as LASSO.r.
  - I ran multiple LASSO regressions to find the best model for each spread.
  The example I give here is LA-New York_M2 spread.

- A linnear multiple regression has the following output:
+linear model has the following output

 ![GLM](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/LM_1.png)

-Essentially every variable's arros range crosses 0, whcih means the model is not useful.
+Essentially every variable's error range crosses 0, which means the model is not useful.

-But LASSO privides following coefs within min and 1se lambda
+But LASSO provides following coefs within min and 1se lambda

 ![LASSO COEFS](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/COEF_PLT.png)

-and selects following varibales for the model
+and selects following variables for the model

 ![LASSO COEFS](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/LASSO.png)

 Essentially change in Jet Fuel out put in PADD 5 has the biggest impact on the spread.

 ##### Derivatives